Paul Crichton

 Paul Andrew Crichton (born 3 October 1968) is an English football coach and former footballer.
-He is he goalkeeper coach of National Women's Soccer League club Orlando Pride.
+He is the goalkeeper coach of National Women's Soccer League club Orlando Pride.

 Aa a player he was a goalkeeper from 1986 to 2011.
 During his playing career Crichton notably had lengthy spells with Grimsby Town, Doncaster Rovers, West Bromwich Albion and Burnley having also played as a professional for Nottingham Forest, Notts County, Darlington, Peterborough United, Swindon Town, Rotherham United, Aston Villa and Norwich City.
 He then moved into the Non-League game where he turned out for York City, Gainsborough Trinity, Stafford Rangers, Leigh RMI and Accrington Stanley.

 Although never officially announcing his retirement, Crichton moved into coaching in 2005 and has since been the goalkeeping coach of Gillingham, Cambridge United, King's Lynn, Brighton & Hove Albion and Sheffield United as well as being registered as a player with each club.

 Playing career

 Nottingham Forest

 Crichton started his career as a trainee at Nottingham Forest club, turning professional in May 1986.
 While at Forest he was loaned out to six different clubs to gain experience, although he was never given an opportunity at Forest.
 The first of these loans, was with neighbours Notts County, which gave Crichton his league debut in September 1986.
 This was followed by further loans to Darlington in (January) and Peterborough United in (March).
 In September 1987 he rejoined Darlington, with further loans at Swindon Town in December 1987, and Rotherham United in March 1988.
 He joined Torquay United on loan in August 1988, playing 13 games at the start of the season, keeping Ken Veysey out of the side.
 He played well enough to attract attention from other clubs, and moved from Forest to Peterborough United in November on a free transfer.